ncatlab/nlab-content/pages/2/8/1/1/1182/content.md

 [[higher algebra|Brave new algebra]] is about constructions in the [[stable (infinity,1)-category of spectra]] $S_{\infty}$, which, like [[Ab]], is [[symmetric monoidal (infinity,1)-category|closed symmetric monoidal]] (under [[smash product of spectra]]) and [[cocomplete category|(co)]] [[complete category|complete]].
 This means that we can consider [[algebra in an (infinity,1)-category|algebra objects]] $R$ and [[commutative algebra in an (infinity,1)-category|commutative algebra objects]] $A$ in $S_{\infty}$, as well as modules over them.

-Even more generally, one can develop a sort-of _fearless new algebra_ in which we consider some closed, symmetric monoidal and (co)complete $\infty$-category $C$ and algebras and commutative algebras in it (see [[higher algebra]]).
+Even more generally, one can develop a _fearless new algebra_ in which we consider some closed, symmetric monoidal and (co)complete $\infty$-category $C$ and algebras and commutative algebras in it (see [[higher algebra]]).
 For our purposes, we take $C$ to be $Pr^{L}$, the $\infty$-category of [[presentable (infinity,1)-category|presentable (infinity,1)-categories]] with morphisms given by colimit preserving functors.
 (More on the closed monoidal structure below.)